KAssiaham/SQL_US_Regional_Sales/README.md

 # 📊 SQL_US_Regional_Sales
 An end-to-end SQL-based ETL pipeline that ingests raw CSV files into an original schema, cleans and normalizes the data, enriches it with derived metrics and region mapping, and delivers a cleaned schema with analytics-ready tables designed for visualization tools.

+### Author: Assiaham Gnama-Lada
+### Tools: SQL | Tableau

 ---

 ## 📌 Project Overview

-This project demonstrates how to build a data warehouse pipeline in SQL for the [US Regional Sales Dataset](https://data.world/dataman-udit/us-regional-sales-dat).
+This project demonstrates how to build a database in SQL for the [US Regional Sales Dataset](https://data.world/dataman-udit/us-regional-sales-dat).
 The workflow follows an ETL (Extract, Transform, Load) pattern:
 1. <b>Extract</b> → SQL scripts to BULK INSERT raw data into the original schema.
 2. <b>Transform</b> & Clean → SQL scripts to normalize, trim, and enrich data by joining with region mappings, cleaning names, and calculating additional KPIs.